Takaya-Yamazato/nuocw-mdfile-generator/Revised-MD-Files/732-Studium-Generale-2019-Spring-2019.md

 # 簡単な説明
 description: >-
-  Course OverviewStudium Generale is a unique immersion program into an English-based lecture environment.The course offers exposure to various academic topics presented in an accessible way, and in ....
+  Studium Generale is a unique immersion program into an English-based lecture environment.The course offers exposure to various academic topics presented in an accessible way, and in ....
 # 講師名
 lecturer: "VASSILEVA Maria Niko, Associate Professor"